-1. $$\gamma p \to pX(1680); X(1680) \to \phi \eta$$

-2. $$\gamma p \to pX(1850); X(1850) \to \phi \eta$$
+- 1. $\gamma p \rightarrow pX(1680); X(1680) \rightarrow \phi \eta$ - 2. $\gamma p \rightarrow pX(1850); X(1850) \rightarrow \phi \eta$

-3. $$\gamma p \to N^ \phi; N^ \to p \eta$$
+3. $$\gamma p \to N^ \phi; N^ \to p\eta$$

 Each of these Monte Carlo data sets were generated with a t-slope of 2.5.
 This slope was chosen because it closely matched the data at this stage.
 All three Monte Carlo data sets were also generated with a flat beam distribution.
 The purpose of this was to understand how certain cuts would effect the statistics at different beam energies; all of which would have roughly the same amount of statistics.
 An example of this is given in Figure [5.18] through Figure [5.20].
 In all figures, the vertical axis is the angle the η meson and the horizontal axis is the beam energy.
 The angle θ is the polar coordinate in the lab frame which is the angle between the beam direction and the direction of the η .
 The first two figures ([5.18] and [5.19]) show similar behavior.
 In both Monte Carlo samples the direction of the η relative to beam direction is very shallow, and for the most part is always below 12° at higher beam energies.
 However, the last figure ([5.20]) shows completely different kinematic behavior.
-The N Monte Carlo has very few events below
+The N Monte Carlo has very few events below 12°, and on average will decay the η at angles between 20° and 40°.
+Knowing this, a study of these Monte Carlo sets as a function of θ cut was performed.